Nearly 700 flights cancelled as Bali airport closed over volcanic eruption

 Mount Rinjani on the nearby island of Lombok has been spewing ash since last weekend.

-"Tremors due to volcanic activities are continously recorded and potential of more eruption is still high," the meteorological agency said in a statement.
+"Tremors due to volcanic activities are continuously recorded and potential of more eruption is still high," the meteorological agency said in a statement.

 Media reported the volcanic eruption had also delayed the deportation of one of India's most-wanted men, Rajendra Nikalje, widely known as Chhota Rajan.
 He was arrested in Bali last week after a two-decade-long international manhunt.